Virtual events are a great way to augment your existing early talent strategy, allowing you to extend your reach while lowering travel-related costs.

 In the popup that appears, select the teammate to add, then click Save.

-Note: if you're using Handshake Video, be aware there is a 50 person limit for sessions.
+Note: with Handshake Video, there's a 50-person limit for sessions.

 If you use Handshake Video, you will be able to launch your event video up to 60 minutes early to test audio/video connections.